Biography

 Photo: David Howells

 Karen Marston (b.
-1964, Madison, WI) bears witness to the impact of climate change on the environment and the sublime power of nature with vivid, evocative paintings.
+1964, Madison, WI) paints landscapes resonant with the vivid beauty of nature and the existential threat of global warming.
 Raised in California, she earned her BFA from the San Francisco Art Institute and participated in the A.I.C.A.
 New York Studio Program.
-Her work has been seen in a number of solo exhibitions in New York City at the Owen James Gallery, Station Independent Projects and Storefront Bushwick as well as at the James Baird Gallery in Canada.
-She has participated in group exhibitions at a variety of New York spaces including Metaphor Projects, Front Room Gallery, the Newhouse Center for Contemporary Art, and two recent exhibits at SPRING/BREAK Art Show NYC: TV Guide, curated by Jennifer & Kevin McCoy + Jennifer Dalton and Coral Projects, curated by Vanessa Albury + Tamara Weg.
-Marston also served as President of the Board of Trustees of NURTUREart Non-Profit for over ten years, where she was instrumental in the opening of the NURTUREart Gallery in Brooklyn, project managed the development of the online Registry for Artists and Curators, and hosted eleven seasons of Muse Fuse, an informal monthly art salon with many notable guest speakers from the forefront of the art world.
-Marston currently lives and works in New York.
+Her work has been seen in solo exhibitions in New York City, including three at the Owen James Gallery—Fire Season (2021), Harbingers (2018) and Demeter’s Wrath (2016)—as well as at Station Independent Projects and Storefront Bushwick, plus the recent solo show Relative to the Horizon (2022) at the James Baird Gallery in Canada.
+She has also participated in many group exhibitions in a variety of New York spaces including Metaphor Projects, Front Room Gallery, and the SPRING/BREAK Art Show.
+She has been awarded multiple residencies at both the Pouch Cove Foundation in Newfoundland and the Jentel Artists Residency in Wyoming.
+Marston served as President of the Board of Trustees of NURTUREart Non-Profit for over ten years.
+She was instrumental in the growth of the organization: opening the NURTUREart Gallery and hosting eleven seasons of Muse Fuse, an informal monthly art salon with many notable guest speakers from the forefront of the New York art world.
+Marston currently lives and works in Brooklyn, NY.

 Click here to view or download a PDF of my curriculum vitae